iffybooks/host-a-website-at-home/README.md

 ##

 ## Why  host a website at home?

 - You control what you post.

 - You can definitively take down your website by unplugging it.

-- Commercial hosting starts around $5 per month, so hosting at home is cheaper in the long run.
+- Commercial hosting starts around $5 per month, so hosting at home may be cheaper in the long run.

 - Learning about networking is fun and useful.